InjectiveLabs/docs/source/includes/_derivatives_spec.md

 2. On order matching.
 3. On position closing.

-In those 3 cases, `_addValuesForVWAP` function is called.
+In those 3 cases, `_updateValuesForVWAP` function is called.

 ```solidity
 function _updateValuesForVWAP(